sanila2007/feedback-bot/README.md

 ## ⚠️ Note: <br>

-> I don't officially support forks / Clones for this assistant bot, So don't tag admins for errors your bot/deploy/code, If any error you should fix it yourself!!
+> I don't officially support forks / Clones for this assistant bot, So don't tag admins for errors of your bot's/deploy/code, If any error you should fix it yourself!!
 <br>